ccastignani/RRBS_DNAm_pipeline/README.md

 ### Input

 The initial input of this pipeline is a CSV file containing the inventory of samples to run (each row corresponding to an independent sample).
+See ``inventory/inventory.csv`` for an example.

-DNAm (WORKFLOW)
+### DNAm (WORKFLOW)

+This workflow has the following subworkflows:
-- FASTQ_preprocess (Subworkflow)
+- FASTQ_preprocess (Subworkflow): Performs Trimming using trimgalore
-    - Trimgalore (Modules)

-- BISMARK_alignment
-    - Bismark alignment + Sort sam
+- BISMARK_alignment (Subworkflow): Performs Bismark alignment and sorts

-- NUGEN_deduplication
-    - RRBS deduplication(python)
-    - Cleanup

-- SUMMARY
+- NUGEN_deduplication (Subworkflow): Performs Deduplication step using Nugen Custom py script (See manual: https://www.nugen.com/sites/default/files/M01394_v6_User_Guide%3A_Ovation_RRBS_Methyl-Seq_System_5912.pdf) and cleanup
+- SUMMARY: Aggregates QC reports of all previous processes into a single summary report

 ### Output